cv007/C-PlusPlus-Peripheral-Style/mega4809_Usart.md

 };
 ```
 **Now we have what we need to create all the Usart instances.
-First we have to declare the Usart struct and what it will look like (template).
+First we have to declare the Usart struct and what it will look like (a template with a typename parameter).
 Then we simply create a 'using' name for each (like typedef) providing the information unique to each instance.
-We no longer have to concern ourselves about the details of Usart0, as we can now just use Usart0, or any of the variations.**
+We no longer have to concern ourselves about the details that make up Usart0, as we can now just use Usart0, or any of the others.
+So with this little amount of code, we have 8 different Usart variations and all we are left to do is choose which one to use.**

+**There is nothing special about the names, and if you wanted to call Usart0 UsartA01 or Usart0alt UsartA45 to give an indication which pins are involved, you could also do that instead (probably makes more sense as the name is meaningless after the instance is created, and we are moslty interested in the pins used and not the usart numbers).**

 ```
 template<typename> struct Usart;